 ------mathematical experiments with perception/cognition

-------comments on/or experiments with art/design from the mathematical perspective
+------comments on/or experiments with art/design/technology from the mathematical perspective

 --2)mathematical abstraction and visual and/or audio representations